Religion in Angola: Islam

 Islam in Angola is a minority religion with 80,000-90,000 adherents, composed largely of migrants from West Africa and families of Lebanese origin.
 The Association of the Development of Islam in Angola is the primary proselytizing organization.
 Muslim Angolans are represented by the Supreme Council of Angolan Muslims of Luanda.
 The constitution of Angola prescribes freedom of belief, however, there have been press accounts the Muslim community is especially targeted by the Angolan government.
 Muslims are currently denied de facto the permit to pray in or build mosques.

 Baháʼí Faith

 The Baháʼí Faith in Angola begins after `Abdu'l-Bahá wrote letters encouraging taking the religion to Africa in 1916.
 The first Baháʼí pioneer arrived in Angola about 1952.
 By 1963 there was a Baháʼí Local Spiritual Assembly in Luanda and smaller groups of Baháʼís in other cities.
 In 1992 the Baháʼís of Angola elected their first National Spiritual Assembly.
-The Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated some 2,100 Baháʼís in 2010.